-MR. LEVIN (52) has been Chairman of the Board of the Company and of Products Corporation since November 1995 and a Director of the Company and of Products Corporation since their respective formations in 1992.
+MR. LEVIN (53) has been Chairman of the Board of the Company and of Products Corporation since November 1995 and a Director of the Company and of Products Corporation since their respective formations in 1992.
 Mr. Levin was Chief Executive Officer of the Company and of Products Corporation from their respective formations in 1992 until January 1997 and President of the Company and of Products Corporation from their respective formations in 1992 until November 1995.
-He has been the President and a Director of Revlon Holdings Inc. ("Holdings") since 1991 and Chief Executive Officer since March 1992.
 Mr. Levin has been Executive Vice President of MacAndrews Holdings since March 1989.
-Mr. Levin has been Chairman and Acting Chief Executive Officer of Coleman since February 1997.
+Mr. Levin has been Chairman of the Board and Chief Executive Officer of Coleman since February 1997 and has been Chairman of the Board of Cosmetic Center since April 1997.
 For 15 years prior to joining MacAndrews Holdings, he held various senior executive positions with The Pillsbury Company.
-Mr. Levin is a Director of the following corporations which file reports pursuant to the Exchange Act: Coleman, Coleman Holdings, Coleman Worldwide, Ecolab, Inc., First Bank System, Inc., Meridian, Products Corporation and Revlon Worldwide.
+Mr. Levin is a Director of the following corporations which file reports pursuant to the Exchange Act: Coleman, Coleman Worldwide, Cosmetic Center, Ecolab, Inc., U.S. Bancorp, Inc., Meridian and Products Corporation.